MindscapeHQ/raygun4maui/README.md

   - `SendDefaultCustomData` (defaulted to `true`) adds all available information in the uncaught exception as custom data on the crash report sent to Raygun.
   - `MinLogLevel` and `MaxLogLevel` that specify the range of logging levels to be sent to Raygun.
 - `IgnoredViews` a list of views to ignore when tracking
-- `IgnoredUrls` a list of url's to ignore when tracking
+- `IgnoredUrls` a list of URLs to ignore when tracking
 - `RumApiEndpoint` endpoint to where the RUM data is sent
 - `EnableRealUserMonitoring` to enable RUM
 - `RumFeatureFlags` a enum flag to enable specific RUM features, (e.g. RumFeatures.Page | RumFeatures.Network)